Build the Ultimate Backyard Today & Spend More Time Outside: 6 Useful Tips for Mounting Your TV Outdoors

 We’re all familiar with the theater-like quality of a surround sound system.
 To achieve this, place speakers 25-30°, 90-110°, and 135-150° off-axis.
 This will create a 360° sound experience for immersive viewing.

 For sound systems that aren’t mounted, you can search for speakers that resemble rocks and place them on the ground around a garden.
-This will integrate your sound system into the surroundings, allowing you to enjoy your garden by day and your favorite films by night.
+This will integrate your sound system into the surroundings, allowing you to enjoy your garden by day and your favorite films for weekend movie nights.

 Keep Cables Short